Yields surge on improved unemployment figures

 The Labor Department's monthly employment report showed the jobless rate dropped to 13.3% last month from 14.7% in April.
 Economists polled by Reuters had forecast the jobless rate jumping to 19.8% in May.

-The figures reflected an improvement in the jobs market as businesses reopened after closing due to the ongoing COVID-19 pandemic.
+While still enormous, the latest figure reflected an improvement in the job market as businesses reopened after closing due to the ongoing COVID-19 pandemic.

 "The sell-off in the bond market in the last few weeks seems to be justified," said Subadra Rajappa, head of U.S. rates strategy for Societe Generale in New York.

-The report, she said, "probably points to a faster recovery, at least in the jobs market, than people had expected."
+The report also fueled a rise in stocks and fed a conversation about whether the U.S. economy could recover quickly, a so-called V-shaped recovery, or more slowly in a U-shape.

-Jim Paulsen, chief investment strategist at the Leuthold Group in Minneapolis, said, "It's not like we're back to normal but that's a big turn."
+Jim Paulsen, chief investment strategist at the Leuthold Group in Minneapolis, said the data pointed to a quicker comeback, assuming new virus cases do not force another shutdown round.

+"Across the financial markets is the same message today.
+It’s a V recovery message.
+We'll see if it lasts," Paulsen said.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up 2.8 basis points at 0.222% in morning trading.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up 2.2 basis points at 0.2161% in afternoon trading.

 Price